Internal Hemorrhoids

 Elastic Band Ligation is a common procedure that can be completed in the office.
 During this treatment, a small rubber band will be placed around the base of the hemorrhoid.
 This serves to halt blood supply to the affected tissue.
 The slowed supply of blood to the area will cause the hemorrhoid to shrink, and the band typically falls off on its own after a period of time during a standard bowel movement.
 This is a relatively painless procedure with a short or nonexistent recovery period.
 Patients are typically able to return to normal activity immediately.

-Stapled Hemorrhoidectomy is a procedure that is performed under general anesthesia.
+This procedure is performed under general anesthesia.
 Stapled hemorrhoidectomy is also known as a procedure for prolapse and hemorrhoids, or PPH.
 The procedure, which will take place in an operating room, includes the removal of enlarged tissue.
 The unaffected tissue will be repositioned to its previous position to allow for optimal healing.
 Not all patients will qualify for this procedure; your surgeon will discuss with you to determine whether this surgical procedure is the most suitable option for your unique needs.

 Ligasure Hemorrhoidectomy is a more advanced procedure that is performed under general anesthesia.
 It often involves the removal of both external and internal hemorrhoids.
 It is ideal for patients who have hemorrhoids that are resistant to other forms of treatment.
 Patients who undergo this procedure may have a longer period of recovery time and experience some pain and discomfort.
 An aftercare routine will be established with the help of your board-certified surgeon to ensure a smooth road to recovery.